GabrielHinz/multivpn/README.md

     192.168.1.5

 Done!
-Now I can connect to 192.168.1.5 when connected to VPN 01-test.
+Now the client can connect to 192.168.1.5 when is connected to VPN 01-test.

 ## Nice Commands